-- Q. Availability of materials and resources Translated in Spanish.
-Availability of multiple language resources. - R. Teacher materials include a curriculum map and overview, containing: - a.
-Explicit directions for how to implement structural components. - b.
-Learning progression of instructional standards for previous, current, and future grade instruction. - c.
-Clearly identified strategies, instructional materials, and differentiated resources that are specific to the teaching and learning of students with exceptionalities including students who are blind or visually impaired, deaf, or hard of hearing, and students with significant cognitive disabilities. - d.
-Research based instructional strategies for a range of academically diverse learners explicitly identified and embedded into the core curriculum. - e.
-Scope and sequences for instruction that explicitly outlines the various pathways available for academically diverse learners. - f.
-Resources for scaffolding for English Language Learners and students with exceptionalities in daily lessons.
-Preference given to student learning materials that expect practice of language domains (reading, writing, speaking, and listening) daily. - g.
-Embedding of principles of UDL that incorporate multiple means of representation (presentation of information/content, various formats for presenting content, i.e., video, audio, images, text, within a lesson), expression (student options for expression of what they know), and engagement (interesting and motivating ways for students to interact with the information/content).
-UDL identified in daily instructional teacherfacing materials, such as captioned videos, specialized formats of print materials and accessibility features with both hard copies and online. - h.
-Grade level charts provide an at-a-glance view of when each standard is addressed. - i.
-Anticipated misconceptions in learning in units of study. - j.
-Tiered interventions, supplemental to the core curricula, provide increasing levels of targeted support and differentiated instruction for students not meeting the learning standards.
-Diagnostic assessments are included to determine intervention needs. - k.
-Progress monitoring tools for the tiered interventions provided for teachers to collect ongoing student performance data. - I. Professional learning resources and opportunities that help teachers both implement the program and deepen their content and pedagogical knowledge of content standards. - S. By agreeing to deliver materials within this contract, and as per the Individuals with Disabilities Education Act (IDEA), the publisher shall prepare and submit, within 30 days of the contract start date, a National Instructional Materials Accessibility Standard (NIMAS) file set to the terms and procedures set forth by the National Instructional Materials Access Center (NIMAC).
-The files will be used for the production of specialized formats as permitted under the law for students with disabilities.
-The publisher also will submit to MCPS a Certification from NIMAC to demonstrate submission of the file. - T. Curricular and Instructional Materials in digital or print formats including websites are required to meet current Section 508 compliance guidelines.
+- A. Curricular and Instructional Materials are organized in a systematic, linear way that is comprehensive, coherent, and clear. - B. Curricular and Instructional Materials (in general editable forms like Microsoft Word or Google Docs) include materials that teachers may edit, adapt, or enrich accordingly. - C. Curricular and Instructional Materials are adapted for students with disabilities, including but not limited to (i) blind and visually impaired students; and (ii) deaf and hard-of-hearing students. - D. Teacher materials include: - a.
+Curriculum map and overview, containing: (i) explicit directions for how to implement structural components; (ii) learning progression of instructional standards for previous, current and future grade instruction; and (iii) identification of major, supporting, and additional content standards and required grade level fluencies. - b.
+Clearly identified strategies, instructional materials, and differentiated resources that are specific to the teaching and learning of students with disabilities. - Evidence-based and/or research-based instructional strategies for a range of diverse learners are explicitly identified and embedded into the core curriculum. - d.
+Scope and sequences for instruction that explicitly outline the various pathways available for diverse learners. - e.
+Resources for scaffolding for English Language Learners and students with disabilities in daily lessons. - f.
+Embedding of principles of UDL that incorporate multiple means of representation (presentation of information/content, various formats for presenting content, i.e. video, audio, images, text, within a lesson), expression (student options for expression of what they know), and engagement (interesting and motivating ways for students to interact with the information/content).
+UDL is identified in daily instructional teacher-facing materials, such as captioned videos, specialized formats of print materials, and accessibility features with both hard copies and online. - g.
+Grade-level charts provide an at-a-glance view of when each standard is addressed. - h.
+Anticipated misconceptions in learning in units of study. - Tiered interventions, supplemental to the core curricula provide increasing levels of targeted support and differentiated instruction for students not meeting the learning standards.
+Diagnostic assessments are included to determine intervention needs.
+Progress monitoring tools for the tiered

+- interventions provided for teachers to collect ongoing student performance data - Professional learning resources and opportunities that help teachers both implement the program and deepen their content and pedagogical knowledge of content standards. - E. ASD prefers curriculum organization that aligns to Understand by Design principles.